howbazaar/pubsub-origin/README.md

 # pubsub
     import "github.com/juju/pubsub"

-Package pubsub provides publish and subscribe functionality.
+Package pubsub provides publish and subscribe functionality within a single process.

 The core aspect of the pubsub package is the `Hub`.
 The hub just provides two methods: